Module @agoric/swingset-vat - v0.32.2

 .then(res => console.log('row modified'));

-This sequence could be expressed with plain then() clauses, but by chaining them together without then, the kernel has enough information to speculatively deliver the later messages to the Vat in charge of answering the earlier messages.
+This sequence could be expressed with plain then() clauses, but by chaining them together without then, the kernel has enough information to speculatively deliver the later messages to the Vat in charge of answering the earlier messages (if the deciding Vat is configured with enablePipelining: true, which is not currently the case for any Liveslots Vats).
 This avoids unnecessary roundtrips, by sending the later messages during "downtime" while the target Vat thinks about the answer to the first one.

 This drastic reduction in latency is significant when the Vats are far away from each other, and the inter-Vat communication delay is large.
 The SwingSet container does not yet provide complete facilities for off-host messaging, but once that is implemented, promise pipelining will make a big difference.